I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ucxcontroller/nc-ucxcontroller-evt_ucx_controller_set_transport_characteristics_change_notification.md

 For efficient power consumption, UCX invokes this callback function to specify the transport characteristics in which UCX is interested.

 It is likely that if the client driver keeps looking for changes in transport characteristics in the controller.
 This may result in a high power consumption and may be inefficient if there are no USB device drivers registered for that change notification.
 To optimize the power consumption, UCX invokes this callback function to  let the client driver know if any clients are registered for changes.
 This callback function passes the change notification flags as parameter.
 If a flag is set, it indicates that there is at least one device driver registered.
 If the flag is not set, it means that there are no clients registered and hence the controller can optimize power.
+<div class="alert"><b>Note</b>  It is optional for controller drivers to register or make use of these callback functions.
+It is valid for a controller driver to invoke the change notification even if UCX has indicated that there are no clients registered for it.</div><div> </div>

 ## Requirements
 | &nbsp; | &nbsp; |